 This traditional Greek country dish is a winter staple in so many homes.
-Greek spinach and rice - called Spanakorizo in Greek - seems super simple, but it is the ultimate in comfort food.
+Greek spinach and rice seem super simple, but it is the ultimate in comfort food.
 Its soft and creamy texture plus plenty of lemon juice and olive oil make for a warming bowl of comfort which is nevertheless packed with a super-boost of veg.
-As with so many Greek recipes, this recipe provides a fuss-free, easy and, more than anything, tasty way of getting lots of goodness into your diet.
+As with so many Greek recipes, this recipe provides a fuss-free, easy, and more than anything, tasty way of getting lots of goodness into your diet.

-Served as both a side dish and a main dish, we tend to eat this for an evening meal on dark winter’s nights and as spring creeps in.
+Served as both a side dish and a main dish, we tend to eat this for an evening meal on dark winter nights and as spring creeps in.
 It is great as a side too though, as part of a big feast of mezedes, or Greek small dishes!
-Spinach is a great source of vitamins K, A, C and folate, as well as providing manganese, magnesium, iron and vitamin B2.
+Spinach is a great source of vitamins K, A, C, and folate, as well as providing manganese, magnesium, iron, and vitamin B2.
 Rice provides the comfort and sustenance, and the fat present in olive oil actually facilitates your takeup of antioxidants.

-Adding half the olive oil in the beggining of the recipe and the other half in the end, retains its flavour.
+Adding half the olive oil at the beginning of the recipe and the other half at the end retains its flavor.

 If you desire an extra zing of lemon, add more lemon juice to your dish once it has been served.